git-cola/git-cola/README.md

-# git-cola: The highly caffeinated git GUI
+# git-cola: The highly caffeinated Git GUI

     git-cola is a powerful Git GUI with a slick and intuitive user interface.